 Global influenza surveillance and virus sharing

-Over the past half century a global system, the Global Influenza Surveillance Network (GISN) has grown up under WHO.
-Through GISN virological and epidemiological surveillance for human influenza is undertaken internationally.
-This is vital for maintaining global and local health protection against seasonal, pandemic and avian influenza.
-It would for example be part of the process of detection of a novel human influenza and the next influenza pandemic and it is the way the antiviral resistance was detected in Europe in 2008.
-It is one of the tools which the International Health Regulations would use in an emergency using function Key to the surveillance of viruses are a limited number of high level WHO Collaborating Centres and Reference Laboratories involved in annual influenza vaccine composition recommendations and many more national influenza laboratories (National Influenza Centres).
-In Europe the Collaborating Centre and the Regulatory Laboratory - the National Institute for Biological Standards and Control are in the UK.
-They are supported by the virtual Community Network Reference Laboratory which works under contract from ECDC following an open competitive tender.
-The European Commission also supports the process for example through providing underpinning legal regulations in Europe and funding research under the Framework and public health Programmes.
-While the European Medicines Agency also provides an important regulatory role in preparing for the production of human avian influenza vaccines and specific pandemic vaccines ahead of a pandemic.
+The Global Influenza Surveillance and Response System (GISRS), led by WHO, is used for the international virological and epidemiological surveillance of human influenza.
+This system has been in place for over fifty years and is vital for maintaining global and local health protection against seasonal, pandemics and zoonotic influenza.
+It would, for example, be part of the process of the detection of a novel human influenza virus, reassorted or zoonotic viruses as well as detection of antiviral resistance.
+It is one of the tools which the International Health Regulations would use in an emergency function.
+Key to the surveillance of viruses are a limited number of high level WHO Collaborating Centres and Reference Laboratories involved in annual influenza vaccine composition recommendations and many more national influenza laboratories (National Influenza Centres).
+In Europe, the Collaborating Centre and the Regulatory Laboratory - the National Institute for Biological Standards and Control are in the UK.
+The European Medicines Agency also provides an important regulatory role in preparing for the production of influenza vaccines.

-This surveillance system supports multiple benefits and functions key to health security and risk assessment and the annual cycle of vaccine productions.
-These include:
+This surveillance system supports multiple functions key to health security and risk assessment and the annual cycle of vaccine productions.
+These include the following surveillance objectives:

-surveillance for the seasonal human influenza A and B viruses including antigenic haracterisation and genetic sequencing
+- surveillance for the seasonal human influenza A and B viruses including antigenic and genetic characterisation of circulating strains;

-surveillance for novel emerging human and avian influenza A viruses
+- surveillance for reassortant, novel emerging human and zoonotic influenza viruses;

-reviewing and revising the composition of seasonal human influenza vaccines
+- support decisions on the composition of seasonal human influenza vaccines;

 There are essential links with industrial companies, both commercial and state-owned that produce and distribute influenza vaccines.
-In Europe these are organised under the European Vaccine Manufacturers EVM
+In Europe, these are organised under the Vaccines Europe.